hx003/haoyuxiong-cs204/README.md

-Iris Fu and Haoyu Xiong worked together through the checkpoint1
+Iris Fu and Haoyu Xiong worked together through the checkpoint